opsdroid/opsdroid/docs/tutorial/getting_started.md

 ### Configuration

-As we mentioned earlier, Opsdroid is modular and built on a event loop.
+Opsdroid is modular and built on an event loop.
 Connectors, parsers, and skills are setup in the `configuration.yaml` file, which is the backbone of any Opsdroid project.

 First, we'll setup a shell connector.
 To do this add a list of connectors, then add shell.